M-Nad/Bloxorz_solver/README.md

-# Project: SAT Solver for Bloxorz Level Classification
+# Project: SAT Solver for Bloxorz Levels 🧩

 This project aims to solve levels of the strategy game **Bloxorz** using a SAT solver, specifically **Gophersat**.
-The objective is to model the game`s rules as logical constraints and then use Gophersat to determine an optimal solution under the constraint of a maximum number of movements.
+The objective is to model the game`s rules as logical constraints and then use Gophersat to determine an optimal solution under the constraint of a maximum number of movements

+---

-## Project Description
+## 📜 Project Description

 **Bloxorz** is a game where the player controls a rectangular block that must be moved on a grid to reach a hole.
 Each move must comply with specific constraints:

-- The block cannot fall off the grid.
+❌ The block cannot fall off the grid.
-- The block must end up vertically aligned in the hole to win.
+✅ The block must end up vertically aligned in the hole to win.
-- Certain grid tiles may have switches or obstacles.
+🔄 Certain grid tiles may have switches or obstacles.

 This project models these constraints as a SAT problem and uses the **Gophersat** solver to find a valid solution.